pow123/SWC_2018-02-25/SCW_Git-Github.md

         new file:   notes.txt
 ```
 The current version of `notes.txt` is now ready (or staged) to be recorded by Git.
-To record the current version of notes.txt, `git commit` command is used
+If we check the status of our project again (`git status`), Git tells us that it’s noticed the new file.
+To record the current version of notes.txt, `git commit` command is used.
 ```
 #commit changes
-$ git commit -m "first note"
+$ git commit -m "Start notes for Thesis"

-[master (root-commit) 851e745] first note
+[master (root-commit) 76604e5] first note
  1 file changed, 1 insertion(+)
  create mode 100644 notes.txt
 ```
 When we run `git commit`, Git takes everything we have told it to save by using `git add` and stores a copy permanently inside the special `.git` directory.
-This permanent copy is called a **commit** (or revision) and its short identifier is 851e745 (Your commit may have another identifier.)
+This permanent copy is called a **commit** (or revision) and its short identifier is 76604e5 (Your commit may have another identifier.)

 We use the -m flag (for “message”) to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
-If we just run `git commit` without the -m option, Git will launch nano (or whatever other editor we configured as core.editor) so that we can write a longer message.
+If we just run `git commit` without the -m option, Git will launch BBEdit (or whatever other editor we configured as core.editor) so that we can write a longer message.

 Good commit messages start with a brief (<50 characters) summary of changes made in the commit.
 If you want to go into more detail, add a blank line between the summary line and your additional notes.